YHSjoung/wp1121/hw2/README.md

 # 112-1 Hw2 WP Music

 I have done the basic required for this app.
-You can set up the app by the following steps.Please notice that you have to delete all of your data in your MongoDB in order to prevent the format error!
+You can set up the app by the following steps.
+Please notice that you have to delete all of your data in your MongoDB in order to prevent the format error!

 ## Run the app